gregorip02/restql/README.md

 # Why?

-Imagine you have an application that manages users, these authors can publish articles and those articles can have comments from different authors.
+Imagine you have an application that manages authors, these authors can publish articles and those articles can have comments from different authors.

 You have a web client, for example, that uses axios to consume the data offered by your service.
-Somewhere in your code, you need a list of the **authors' names only**.
+Somewhere in your code, you need a list of the **author's names only**.

 They wear something like that.